Most children start school at 5 although in New Zealand you do not legally have to start school until you are 6.

 For school planning it is easiest (and best for your child) if you enrol at least one year before starting school although you do not have to pre enrol at all.

-Please wear comfortable clothes to play in – leave the school uniform for their first day as this adds to the specialness of the day.
+Please make sure your child is wearing comfortable clothes to play in – leave the school uniform for their first day as this adds to the specialness of the day.
 Comfortable shoes are preferred; we suggest that children wear sports shoes.
 The velcrostrap shoes are great as often children can manage these themselves.

 Food - bring a small amount of food that could be eaten in the morning.
 We suggest a muffin, small sandwich or fruit.
 Packaged foods are not always the best.
 Tamariki often need to graze upon their snack food during the day.

-When you start school you need to wear your uniform every day.
-During Terms 1 and 4 you will need to wear your hat whenever you are outside.
+When your child starts school they must wear the school uniform every day.
+During Terms 1 and 4 they will need to wear a sunhat whenever they are outside.
 Many of our tamariki have their name embroided on the brim.
-Bring your togs during the summer as we try to swim every day.
+We recommend bringing togs to school during the summer as we try to swim every day.

 Prior to starting school you are invited to join our Acorns Group each term, 10am – 11am.
-A very informal cup of coffee and chat.
+A very informal cup of coffee and chat to meet other parents of children starting around the same time.

 A stationery list will be given to you by your child's teacher or is available at the school office.
 Any extra items may be purchased at the office with the cost of this being put onto your school account.